Things To Do In Gdansk: Sunset Kayaking The Harbor

 Learning More About Kayaking Than We Needed To Know

-I’ve done a few kayaking tours in different cities and usually you get a very basic lesson about how to paddle, where almost no one really listens, and ends up doing their own thing anyway.
+I’ve done a few kayaking tours in different cities.
+Usually, you get a basic lesson on paddling that almost no one listens to, and everyone ends up doing their own thing.

-With Szymon, we spent a good 15 minutes going through different techniques, paddle adjustments and angles, and even more advanced techniques on how to right a capsized kayak and rescuing another capsized kayak.
-I doubted that we really needed to know this information for such a calm paddle around the harbor, but it was definitely interesting and nice to learn.
+With Szymon, we spent 15 minutes on different techniques, paddle adjustments, angles, and even advanced skills like righting a capsized kayak and rescuing another.
+It seemed unnecessary for a calm harbor paddle, but it was interesting and nice to learn.

 Kayaking Around The Gdansk Harbor

-After putting on our lifejackets and kayak spray skirt (very nice so that water doesn’t get into the kayak), we pushed off and began to go through the old industrial harbor.
+After putting on our lifejackets and kayak spray skirts to keep water out, we pushed off and began paddling through the old industrial harbor.

-We were a group of 6, not including Szymon himself, and I did wonder how he would corral us all if the skill levels and speed varied amongst the different party.
-Luckily, his skills allowed him to run laps around us when necessary and he stayed with each group for a bit while pretty much let us go at our own pace.
+We were a group of six, not including Szymon.
+I wondered how he would manage us if skill levels and speed varied.
+Luckily, his skills allowed him to run laps around us when needed.
+He stayed with each group for a bit and let us go at our own pace.

 I like this because, ultimately, I was there to kayak and some other tours have had everyone staying very close together.